thenadz/document-gallery/trunk/README.txt

 [issue tracker](https://github.com/thenadz/document-gallery/issues).

 = 3.0 =
+* **Notice:** Google Drive support has been removed as recent changes to how the service functions have made it no longer useful in thumbnail generation.
+A replacement for supporting MS Office filetypes (and other filetypes not supported in existing options) is in the works and we hope to release it soon.
 * **Enhancement:** Thumbnails can now be manually overridden.
 To do this, either navigate to `Dashboard -> Settings -> Document Gallery -> Thumbnail Management` and add the image to the target attachment, or set the thumbnail in the attachment edit window.